-Discovering the body positivity movement was the first time in my life I’d ever considered the possibility that I was worthy of respect.
+Discovering the existence of body positivity movement was the first time in my life I’d ever considered the possibility that I was worthy of respect.
 Worthy of compliments.
-Worthy of feeling confident about myself without someone sniggering in the background about how my body wasn’t thin enough, tall enough or for whatever other reason, just wasn’t to their particular liking.
+Worthy of feeling confident about myself without someone sneering in the background about how my body wasn’t thin enough, tall enough, my breasts were too big, or for whatever other reason, my body just wasn’t to their particular liking.
 Like it was their divine right to only have to cast their eyes on other humans who were pleasing to their eyes.

 Making Peace With My Body

 I stopped fighting with the bathroom scale and I stopped trying to restrict my food and exercise my way out of a body I hated.
 I stopped searching online for the price of breast reduction surgery.
 Instead, I treated myself with the respect I knew I deserved and I started speaking to myself in the same way I would a dear friend.